 When I was in high-school, I would wake up in the middle of the night with severe hives that oftentimes would lead to subsequent visits to the ER.
 “It’s called idiopathic chronic urticaria, we suspect it’s probably stress-induced,” were the answers I would hear from primary care doctors and allergists.
 I was told that with taking allergy medication each day, I would be fine.
 Adhering to the doctor’s suggestions, I continued to question the reason behind this sudden onset of what appeared to be an autoimmune disorder.
-Fast forward a year, and I was diagnosed with PCOS (polycystic ovary syndrome – a hormone disorder than can cause large ovaries with small cysts) by my endocrinologist, who also informed me that I was suffering from adrenal fatigue due to chronically elevated cortisol levels as well as high inflammation.
+Fast forward a year, and I was diagnosed with PCOS (polycystic ovarian syndrome – a hormone disorder than can cause large ovaries with small cysts) by my endocrinologist, who also informed me that I was suffering from adrenal fatigue due to chronically elevated cortisol levels as well as high inflammation.
 At 17 years old, I left the office feeling frustrated and confused considering the fact that I was an extremely health-conscious, organic eater who exercised a lot.
 As I researched my conditions, I began to understand that even my symptoms each day –brain fog, extreme fatigue, anxiety, and occasional confusion—were not normal, and were stemming from a deeper issue.

 After a laparoscopic surgery for ovarian torsion five years later, I was sitting in my surgeon’s office as she told me that I had stage II endometriosis, a disease in which the tissue that makes up the uterine lining is present on other organs inside the body.
 I sought other recommendations, and, after visiting a holistic endocrinologist, learned of a new potential suspect in the development of my diagnoses–the second brain of the body—the microbiome.
 Specifically, I was educated on something called increased intestinal permeability, also known as leaky gut—a topic that would become my new passion as I began to understand how critical a role it played in all areas of health.
 I completed a blood test that revealed a gluten intolerance and elevated levels of the antibody zonulin, suggesting a leaky gut condition.